cchellaf/SBARThez/README.md

 pip install -r requirements.txt
 ```

-**Note on PyTorch / GPU.** If you plan to train or run inference on a GPU, install the `torch` build that matches your CUDA version from the [official PyTorch instructions](https://pytorch.org/get-started/locally/) rather than relying on the plain PyPI wheel, which may be CPU-only.
+**Note on PyTorch / GPU.** If you plan to train or run inference on a GPU, it's better to install the `torch` build that matches your CUDA version from the [official PyTorch instructions](https://pytorch.org/get-started/locally/) rather than relying on the plain PyPI wheel, which may be CPU-only.

-**Pre-trained models.** The BGE-M3 embedding model (`BAAI/bge-m3`), the BARThez tokenizer/model (`moussaKam/barthez`), and the CamemBERT NER model (`Jean-Baptiste/camembert-ner`) are downloaded automatically from the Hugging Face Hub the first time you run the scripts, so no manual download step is required — only network access.

 ---